Peter Vaughan-Fowler: Personal life

 After the war Vaughan-Fowler married the artist Hilary Quinn.
 He had met a friend of Quinn's during the war when he flew out an English painter who had become trapped in Paris at the time of the German occupation.
 After the war the woman he had evacuated introduced Vaughan-Fowler and Quinn, and the two ended up marrying.
 The couple had eight children, four sons and four daughters.
 They resided near Oxford.
-During summers they would visit France, and had a holiday home in the Vendée.
+During summers they would visit France, and had a holiday home in the Vendée, his children would go on to holiday there with their own children during the summers.
 Vaughan-Fowler maintained friendships with many of the former operators and resistance fighters, and visited them while in France.
 He also took a great interest in the 161 Squadron Association, and attended many of their veterans gatherings.

 After he retired from the RAF in 1975 Vaughan-Fowler took up charitable work, fund-raising for medical research and hospitals.
-Vaughan-Fowler died in Oxford on 24 April 1994.
+Vaughan-Fowler died in Oxford on 24 April 1994.Hilary died on 24 December 2012.
+They are both remembered fondly by their eight children, 26 grandchildren and 22 (and growing) great-grandchildren.